ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/wperf.md

 wperf-devgen install
 ```

-The output is similar to:
+The output should be similar to:

 ```output
 Executing command: install.